gioblu/PJON/specification/PJON-protocol-specification-v4.0.md

 ```

-In shared mode broadcasts can be sent to all devices sharing the same bus id sending to device id `0`.
+In shared mode a broadcast can be sent to all devices sharing the same bus id sending to device id `0`.
 Acknowledgement is not supported therefore any broadcast that requests an acknowledgement is ignored by recipients.

 ```cpp
  ____________________________________________